reactors-io/reactors-io.github.io/docs/0.6/reactives.md

     printSubscription.unsubscribe()
     emitter += "You can't hear me!"

 Note that we always store the `Subscription` object returned by the `onX` methods.
+Since Reactive Collections 0.6, we *do not* have to do this.
+It is equally correct to write the following:

+    emitter onEvent println

+Every `onX` call is meant to have side-effects, so its subscription gets automatically stored.
-Without keeping a reference to the `Subscription` there is no way to unsubscribe from the callback, so the callback could react forever, leading to effects called **memory leaks** and **time leaks**.
+Be aware that without keeping a reference to the `Subscription` there is no way to unsubscribe from the callback, so the callback could react forever, leading to effects called **memory leaks** and **time leaks**.
+If you plan to unsubscribe from the callback before the application ends, you should store the subscription returned by `onEvent`, or any other `onX` method.

+For all other combinators,
-For this reason, when Reactive Collections detect that the program no longer has a reference to the `Subscription`, it automatically unsubscribes.
+when Reactive Collections detect that the program no longer has a reference to the `Subscription`, it automatically unsubscribes.
 This automatic unsubscription usually happens during the first subsequent GC cycle.
+The `foreach` is an example of a combinator for which the subscription is not automatically saved:

-    emitter onEvent println
+    emitter foreach println
     System.gc()
     emitter += "Chances are you won't hear me anymore."